St Levan 10k takes place on Friday, 11 August 2017 (UKA licence no. 2017-27093)

 St Levan Playing Field, B3315 between Polgigga and Trethewey, Penzance, TR19 6LR

-The course has been officially verified by the county measurer and takes in country lanes and minor roads.
-It is predominantly left handed, rural, scenic, almost traffic free, well marshalled?and signposted, with accurately positioned mile markers.
+The course has been officially verified by the county measurer (South 13/234) and takes in country lanes and minor roads.
+It is predominantly left-handed, rural, scenic, almost traffic free, well marshalled and signposted, with accurately positioned mile markers.

 The start is on the road (B3315) outside the methodist chapel.
-From here, the runners head West, taking a sharp right hand turn and then a bit of a pull past he duck pond at Polgigga.
+From here, the runners head West, taking a sharp right hand turn and then a bit of a pull past the duck pond at Polgigga.
 At the top of the hill, runners cross to the right, before taking a right hand turn through Trebehor.
-With nearly a mile gone, a long descent begins down to Bottoms, where the runners swing round to the left and up a long pull to Bosfranken farm.
-(2 miles) A flat section follows before a descent into another valley at the entrance to Penrose, followed by a long pull out , past the drinks station, to the high point of the course at Trevear farm.
-(3.5 miles approx.) The next 1.5 miles are either downhill or flat via Brew and back to the main (B3315) road.?
-The runners turn left and, after a bit of a pull, the last kilometre is all downhill or flat?and fast, back past the duck pond and finishing with a lap around the playing field to enthusiastic applause and commentary.
+With nearly a mile gone, a long descent begins down to Bottoms, where the runners swing round to the left and up a long pull to Bosfranken farm (2 miles).
+A flat section follows before a descent into another valley at the entrance to Penrose, followed by a long pull out, past the drinks station, to the high point of the course at Trevear farm (3.5 miles approx).
+The next 1.5 miles are either downhill or flat via Brew and back to the main (B3315) road.
+The runners turn left and, after a bit of a pull, the last kilometre is all downhill or flat and fast, back past the duck pond and finishing with a lap around the playing field to enthusiastic applause and commentary.

 WHERE IS ST LEVAN? (click on maps to enlarge)

-Directions to St Levan playing field: On the A30 from Penzance towards Land?s End take turning left to St.Buryan (B3283) From St.Buryan follow signs for Porthcurno (Minack Theatre) for approximately 3 miles.
+Directions to St Levan playing field: On the A30 from Penzance towards Land’s End take turning left to St.Buryan (B3283) From St.Buryan follow signs for Porthcurno (Minack Theatre) for approximately 3 miles.
 Do not turn off to Porthcurno but continue on the main road (B3315) for approximately 300 metres.
 St Levan playing field is on the right hand side past the Methodist chapel.
-Look out for the flags.
+Another way to get there is to take the A30 to Land’s End and just before you get there take the left-hand turning.
+This road will take you all the way to the playing field.
+It will be signposted from Drift/Catchall.